For more information, read this article from Mainebiz.

-Tuesday – the Monument Square Farmers’ Market is taking place on Tuesday this week.
+Wednesday – the Monument Square Farmers’ Market is taking place.

-Saturday – Down East is holding the Lobster Roll World Championship at Thompson’s Point, and the Deering Oaks Farmers’ Market is taking place.
+Saturday – 10 local oyster farms and companies will be competing in the Jumbo Oyster Jam at Oxbow, and the Deering Oaks Farmers’ Market is taking place.

 For more information on these and other upcoming food happenings in the area, visit the event calendar.

 If you are holding a food event this week that’s not listed above, publicize it by adding it as a comment to this post.

 SMCC and HospitalityMaine are launching a kitchen apprenticeship program.